bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Creature/STRSM_OCL_Creature Approach.md

 As you spend time with a creature begin to apprach it, add layers to their appearance and behavior.

 ## Oracle: Creature First Look {1-2}
-This oracle can be used to replace the one provided on [[OCL_Creature-Approach#Oracle Creature First Look|Creature First Look Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Creature-Approach#Oracle Creature First Look|Creature First Look Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> Roll for a [[OCL_Creature-Basic Form|Basic Form]], and flesh out the creature’s appearance with this oracle.
+> Roll for a [[SF_CH5_Creature-Basic Form|Basic Form]], and flesh out the creature’s appearance with this oracle.
 The thing you first notice.
 This could be a physical feature or other descriptive term like “Graceful” for its movements. ^guidance-STRSM-OCL-OclCreatureFirstLook

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | --- | --- | --- |